shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 ### vim/gvim Editor

-You do not need to learn or use vim/gvim for this class.<br>
+You do not need to learn or use vim/gvim for this class; however, using an advanced editor (such as vim/gvim) can save you lots of time in the long run.<br>

-However, using an advanced editor (such as vim/gvim) can save you lots of time in the long run.
+Vim is very readily available -- installed by default on Linux and Mac, and easily installed on Windows.
+Companies may use an IDE or editor that you are unfamiliar with, but in almost any situation, you will be able to use Vim.

 ### vim/gvim References